-education portion.
-Property tax phase-in sets a limit on property tax increases or decreases resulting from property revaluation, however this authority is only available to cities.
-In Saskatchewan cities, an owner of assessed property may receive a gradual property tax change over a maximum of four years as a result of a phase-in plan.
-For example, after the 2009 reassessment, "Saskatoon phased-in agriculture/commercial/multi-unit residential over four years from 2009 to 2012 on a percentage basis of 15%, 20%, 30% and 35%.
-For residential and condominium property classes, the phase-in covered a two year period being 2009 and 2010 with equal portions each year."
+over a maximum of four years as a result of a phase-in plan.
+For example, after the 2009 reassessment:

+Saskatoon phased-in agriculture/commercial/multi-unit residential property tax increases over four years from 2009 to 2012 on a percentage basis of 15%, 20%, 30% and 35%.
+For residential and condominium property classes, the phase-in covered a two year period being 2009 and 2010 with equal portions each year.
+10

 Step 2 - Percentage of Value

 As referenced above, under Saskatchewan's property tax system properties are classified by their general purpose.
-There are property classes at the provincial level which are generally consolidated into three broad property classifications at the local level; agricultural, residential, and commercial/industrial.
+There are property classes at the provincial level which are generally consolidated into three broad property classifications at the local level: agricultural, residential, and commercial/industrial.
 The division of properties into classification allows the province to treat each grouping differently.
 The percentage of value is a tax tool determined by the provincial government

 Classes of Property and the Percentage of Value at which they are Taxed

 Property Classes % of Value

 Agricultural

 Non-arable 40%

 Other agricultural land & improvements 55%

 Residential

 Residential and land improvements 70%

 Multi-unit Residential 70%

 Seasonal Residential 70%

 Commercial and Industrial

 Commercial/ industrial land & 100%

 improvements

 Other industrial land & improvements (elevator, pipeline, railway) 100%

 and applied to all properties within each classification in the province.
 Once the assessed value of a property is determined, it is then multiplied by a percentage of value.
 This results in the property's taxable assessed value.
-10 Beyond the provincial classifications and sub-classifications, as outlined in the Table 'Classes of Property and the Percentage of Value at which they are Taxed' cities in Saskatchewan have the ability to add additional subclasses.
+11 Beyond the provincial classifications and sub-classifications, as outlined in the Table "Classes of Property and the Percentage of Value at which they are Taxed," cities in Saskatchewan have the ability to add additional subclasses.
 The use of this subclass tax tool will be addressed in further detail later.

-The Impact of Percentage of Value
+The e Impact of Per centage of V alue

 Commercial Property Residential Property

-\$500,000 X 100% = \$ 500,000 \$5 500,00 00 X 70% = \$35 50,000)
+\$500,000 X 100% = \$500,000 \$500,000 X 70% = \$350,000

-Assessed X % of Value Value = Taxable Assessment Assessed Value X % of Value = Ass Taxable sessment
+Assessed Value X % of Value = Taxable Assessment Assessed Value X % of Value = Taxable Assessment

-9 Ibid.,
+10 Ibid.,

-10 Saskatchewan Ministry of Government Relations.
+11 Saskatchewan Ministry of Government Relations.
 "The Assessment System in Saskatchewan - An Overview (A Resource for Boards of Revision for 2013)."
 March 2012.
 Government of Saskatchewan Municipal Relations.
 28 July 2013 http://municipal.gov.sk.ca/Administration/Guides/AssessmentSystem-PDF>.